GFigarella/Chef_Me_The_Way/README.md

-# chefmetheway - A Recipe App for You
+# Chef Me The Way - A Recipe App for You

 Placeholder text for app description.